BloomNetwork/blooming/README.md

 The live app is at https://bloomnetwork.earth

 To apply to start a Local Bloom, or join your existing local project to Bloom Network, visit https://bloomnetwork.earth/startLocal

+If you would like to contribute to Bloom, get in touch at community [at] bloomnetwork [dot] earth